Hofer's metric in compact Lie groups

-In this article we consider (almost) effective Hamiltonian actions of compact semi-simple Lie groups $K$ on a symplectic manifold $(M,\omega)$.
-This action defines an inclusion (modulo the discrete kernel of the action) $K\hookrightarrow \Ham(M,\omega)$, which allows us to introduce a Hofer metric on $K$ by means of
+The results of this paper are for finite dimensional groups; there is however an interesting relation among them and the Finsler structure of $(M,\omega)$: we will consider (almost) effective Hamiltonian actions of compact semi-simple Lie groups $K$ on a symplectic manifold $(M,\omega)$.
+This action defines an inclusion (modulo the discrete kernel of the action) $K\hookrightarrow \Ham(M,\omega)$, which allows us to introduce a pull-back Hofer metric on $K$ by means of

-Here $x\in \k=T_1K$ and $\mu$ is the momentum map of the Hamiltonian action.
+Here $x\in \k=Lie(K)=T_1K$ and $\mu$ is the momentum map of the Hamiltonian action.
 For this norm, the intersection of its unit ball with a maximal abelian subalgebra $\t\subseteq \mathfrak k$ is the polar dual of a certain polytope $P$, which is derived from the moment polytope of the action $\mu$.
-The rectifiable distance in $K$ is defined as the infima of the lenghts of paths joining given endpoints, and we define a \textit{geodesic} in $K$ as a distance minimising path.
+A main example of this situation is when $M=\conv(\O_w)$, the convex closure of the adjoint orbit of $w$ in $\k$, with trivial momentum map and the adjoint action of $K$.